 I don’t know the “right” solutions to our challenges today.
-But I can contribute what I know about being a leader in times of crisis.
+But I can contribute what I know to help understand leadership in times of crisis.

 Though I will no longer facilitate a live workshop for leaders, I still want to help.

 Even before the pandemic, I have advocated the use of online courses, virtual workshops, and webinars.
 That’s because the 4th Industrial Revolution is already here.
-There are countries who have been using the internet technology to educate their people.
+There are countries that have been using internet technology to educate their people.

 The pandemic highlighted the importance of remote education.

 But make no mistake.
 These virtual learning platforms aren’t typical.
 The typical ones are lecturers who do “death by powerpoint”.
 They kill you with bullets and boredom.
 Virtual education isn’t traditional training.